 YALSA in partnership with the Chief Officers of State Library Agencies (COSLA) is hosting a year-long National Forum on Transforming Teen Services Through Continuing Education from June 1, 2017 through May 31, 2018.
 This effort brings together state library agency (SLA) youth consultants with thought leaders in libraries, youth development, afterschool programming, professional development, and more.
 The Forum will leverage both in-person and virtual discussions, and will lead to the publication of a report outlining priorities in continuing education in teen services in public libraries.
 This project is supported by a grant from the Institute of Museum and Library Services (IMLS).
 Read the grant proposal (.pdf) and the initial press release.

-In February 2018 YALSA hosted two virtual Town Halls to learn about the CE needs of library stafff.
+- In February and March 2018 YALSA hosted three virtual Town Halls to learn about the CE needs of library stafff.
 The events were recorded.

 - Recording of National Forum meeting Presentation on The Future of the Past.